monostream/tifig/README.md

 ## Installing

-We release tifig as static binary that should work on any linux without installing dependencies.
+We release tifig as static x86_64 binary that should work on any linux without installing dependencies.
 The only requirement is glibc with a minimal version of 2.14.
-Just copy the binary to /usr/local/bin or whereve you need it.
+Just copy the binary to /usr/local/bin or wherever you want to.

 ## ToDo's